 Here you’ll find a great selection of small and larger hotels starting as low as $28 a night.
 I recommend Hotel China Town Inn, located right on the famous Jalan Petaling street, with rooms as low as $29 a night – plus it’s clean, well taken care of, and the staff is lovely.
-Or, check out Asia Rooms.com, where you can look at tons of hotels in KL and sort them in order of price.
+Or how about Swiss Cottage Hotel.
+Their rooms often go for less than $20 a night, yet the location and quality of your stay will be excellent.

 Eat Cheaply in Kuala Lumpur – Your second most expensive outlay on a holiday is eating.
 Luckily it’s easy to eat on a budget in KL as there are so many cheap choices.
 You can eat at one of the cities many street stall restaurants (the ones around the day and night market in Chinatown are excellent and cheap).
 Food courts in the city’s many shopping malls are also great choices.

-My favorite food courts are in KLCC shopping mall – an upscale mall but with very cheap food at the two huge food courts.
+My favorite food courts are in KLCC shopping mall – an upscale mall but with cheap food at the two huge food courts.
 A Chinese, Greek, Italian, Indian food set with drink runs as low as $4 and it’s a lot of food.

 Avoid Taxis and Take the Train and the Monorail – Kuala Lumpur has an excellent public transportation system, so there’s no reason to take taxis, which are expensive in KL.
-The monorail runs through one part of the city and starts at only 35 cents for a trip, with the underground train (also running above ground to half of the stations on the line) going through another large part of the city.
+The monorail runs through one part of the city and starts at only 40 cents a trip, with the underground train (also running above ground to half of the stations on the line) going through another large part of the city.

 Shop at Chinatown’s Jalan Petaling Famous Street Market – If you’re looking for cheap shopping, you can’t beat Jalan Petaling street market.
-The market opens in the early afternoon and stays open until around midnight.
+The market opens in the morning and stays open until around midnight.
 You’ll be able to buy souvenirs, t shirts, bags, knock-offs, food, DVDs, running shoes, football shirts, silk – you name it, they sell it, and at prizes 25% of other places in Kuala Lumpur.

 Shop at Sungei Wang Plaza Mall and Bukit Bintang Mall – These are two enormous shopping malls side by side with connecting aisles from one mall to another.
 In the eight-plus storeys, they sell everything you could ever want and more.

-dI’ve bought electronics for a good price, DVDs, clothing, shoes, toiletries and cosmetics, had a haircut, got a manicure, bought fresh cut fruit, and even found a shop selling imported British chocolate.
+I’ve bought electronics for a good price, DVDs, clothing, shoes, toiletries and cosmetics, had a haircut, got a manicure, bought fresh cut fruit, and even found a shop selling imported British chocolate.

 Kuala Lumpur is one of the nicest cities in Asia, with incredibly friendly people, awesome food (if you love Indian food, you’ll love KL!), nice hotels, huge shopping malls and an excellent transportation system.